makerplane/FIX-Gateway/doc/appendix/netfixascii.rst

 This is a description of the Net-FIX ASCII Protocol.
 This is an implementation of FIX over a network using simple ASCII sentences.

-Data points are transmitted in colon ';' delited strings that begin with the FIX identifier and are followed by the data.
+Data points are transmitted in colon ';' delimited strings that begin with the FIX identifier and are followed by the data.

 The data sentence from the server to the client is formed like this...